Edit Template

 Orion and AI

-Orion benefits from Alexa.
+Grandson Orion benefits from Alexa (Redacted by AI).

 Alexa is a rather simple example of Internet of Things, of GenAI.
 It consists of very sharp hearing, good speakers and some electronic circuitry in between.
 The intelligence does not come from the small device, but is obtained from the Internet.